 Evening entertainment programme

-A range of entertainment including musicals, cocktail parties and cinema shows.
-Live shows take place on Wednesday and Sunday evenings.
+A range of entertainment including musicals, cocktail parties, quizzes and cinema shows.

 Rooms ► View all